compilers-course-materials/starter-garbage/README.md

     traversing the stack we will consider the values between base pointers.
   - The end of the stack: This is known by our compiler, and always has the value `EBP + si`, where `si` is the current stack index.

+All of this has been set up for you, but you do need to understand it.
+So study `try_gc` (which you'll make one minor edit to), the new variables in `main.c`, and the code in `compile.ml` that relates to allocating and storing values (especially the `reserve` function and the instructions it generates).

+## Managing Memory